 void (bootp)(void)

-This entry should be set to rtems_bsdnet_do_bootp if your application will use BOOTP/DHCP to obtain network configuration information.
+This entry should be set to rtems_bsdnet_do_bootp if your application by default uses the BOOTP/DHCP client protocol to obtain network configuration information.
 It should be set to NULL if your application does not use BOOTP/DHCP.